State Law

 1. Independent Bias Audit

-Before using an AEDT, you must have it audited by an independent auditor.
+Before using an AEDT, employers must have it audited by an independent auditor.
 The audit must:

 2. Public Disclosure (Website Posting)

-You must publish a summary of the bias audit on your website.
+You are required to publish a summary of the bias audit on your website.
 The summary must include:

 Historical Data Requirements